A-V-M/current_project/topic_model/README.md

 classification.py -- contains basic functions for training and testing a classifier with 5-fold cross-validation

-topic.py -- cleans up text from unnencessary bigrams with minimal information, formulates dictionary and coprus, extract topic distributions for each document
+topic.py -- cleans up text from unnecessary bigrams with minimal information, formulates dictionary and corpus, extracts topic distributions for each document

 recipe.py -- contains the full pipeline for the project documented in report.pdf. running through the whole script should produce identical results with the reported ones.

 AM/2017